AmirTlinov/context-finder/docs/CONTEXT_PACK.md

 ## Index freshness metadata

 `ContextPackOutput.meta.index_state` provides a best-effort snapshot of the current project watermark and index freshness.
-It is optional and may be omitted if unavailable.
+It is included when the project root is resolvable; otherwise it may be null or omitted by the caller.

 - Canonical schema: [contracts/command/v1/index_state.schema.json](../contracts/command/v1/index_state.schema.json)